Skip to Content

 Self-Assessment Checklist

-Submit Annexure-A self-assessment covering scope, scalability, technology security, genuine innovation, consumer benefit, readiness, and ML/TF preparedness.
+Submit the Annexure-A self-assessment covering scope, scalability, technology security, genuine innovation, consumer benefit, readiness, and ML/TF preparedness.

 03